Lab 05: Mini Problems

 Y | N | N | N |

-Circle.java Now we can create Circle
+Circle.java Now we can create Circle inside the package shapes.

 Design your class in the following way.